Ancient Israelite cuisine: Characteristics

 The daily diet of the ordinary ancient Israelite was mainly one of bread, cooked grains, and legumes.
 Bread was eaten with every meal.
 Vegetables played a smaller, but significant role in the diet.
 Legumes and vegetables were typically eaten in stews.
 The Israelites drank goat and sheep’s milk when it was available in the spring and summer, and ate butter and cheese.
 Honey, both from bees and date honey, was also eaten.

 Figs and grapes were the fruits most commonly eaten, while dates, pomegranates, and other fruits and nuts were eaten more occasionally.
 Wine was the most popular beverage and sometimes other fermented beverages were produced.
 Meat, usually goat and mutton, was eaten rarely by most Israelites and was reserved for special occasions such as celebrations, festival meals, or sacrificial feasts.
-The wealthy ate meat more frequently.
+However, goat meat was consumed more than sheep meat since sheep were valued.
+The wealthy ate meat, including beef and venison, more frequently.
 Olives were used primarily for their oil, which was used raw and to cook meat and stews.
-Game, birds, eggs, and fish were also eaten, depending on availability.
+Game, birds, eggs, and fish, especially fresh and saltwater fish, were also eaten, depending on availability.
+Non-kosher fish consumption was also very common until the first century CE.

 Most food was eaten fresh and in season.
 Fruits and vegetables had to be eaten as they ripened and before they spoiled.
 People had to contend with periodic episodes of hunger and famine; producing enough food required hard and well-timed labor, and the climatic conditions resulted in unpredictable harvests and the need to store as much food as possible.
 Thus, grapes were made into raisins and wine; olives were made into oil; figs, beans, and lentils were dried; and grains were stored for use throughout the year.